autowarefoundation/autoware-github-actions/pre-commit-autoupdate/README.md

 This action updates the versions of pre-commit hooks.

-It uses [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request/) for creating pull requests and [peter-evans/enable-pull-request-automerge](https://github.com/peter-evans/enable-pull-request-automerge) for enabling auto-merge.
+It uses [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request/) for creating pull requests.

 ## Usage